lameeq/sem/use-cases/use-case-1.md

 ## MAIN SUCCESS SCENARIO

-1. Finance request salary information for a given role.
+1. Finance request salary information for all employees.
 2. HR advisor extracts current salary information of all employees.
 3. HR advisor provides report to finance.